The agony of breaking through personal limitations is the agony of spiritual growth.

 How Can So Many Different Cultures, Religions, And Belief Systems All Have Overlapping Themes And Motifs?

-Every doctrine is a slightly different interpretation of the same non-effable essence inherent in us all.
+Every doctrine is a slightly different interpretation of the same essence within us all.

 The importance of myth is that it serves to explain the unexplainable (nature of the universe).
 Interpreting symbolism too literally destroys its meaning.
 Symbols are supposed to be transparent so they don’t block out the messages conveyed.
 These metaphors reveal themselves when you read between the lines.

-The power of myth is that it can serve as a solid guideline for your life’s trajectory.
+The power of myth can serve as a solid guideline for your trajectory.

 The book focuses on the archetype of the “hero” and his journey through an unknown world.
 Visualized deities are but symbols that describe what happens on the hero’s path (similar to the various doctrines of psychology and psycho-analysts).